Mathematical programs with complementarity constraints and application to hyperparameter tuning: Preliminaries on the Support Vector Machine (SVM)

-Here is presented the conversion from (\ref{eq:soft_margin}) to its dual form (\ref{eq:SVMdual}).
-The first step is to write the Lagrangian function $\mathcal{L}:\R^{d+3n+1}\rightarrow\R$ of the primal program (\ref{eq:soft_margin}).
+The first step in dualising the SVM is to write the Lagrangian function $\mathcal{L}:\R^{d+3n+1}\rightarrow\R$ of the primal program (\ref{eq:soft_margin}).
 This is the sum of the original objective function plus each constraint scaled by a corresponding Lagrange multipliers $\ablue{}\in\R^n$ and $\etablue{}\in\R^n$.
 For the textbook theory on Lagrange functions, see Boyd and Vandenberghe \cite[Section 5.1.2]{boyd2004}.

 We note three properties of the primal problem (\ref{eq:soft_margin}).
 First, the objective function is convex (in particular, positive quadratic).
-Secondly, the constraints are each linear in $w,\xi,b$, and so the feasible set is an (unbounded) convex polyhedron.
-Thirdly the feasible set has a non-empty interior since we can pick $\xi_i=\max\left(0, 1 - y_{i}\left(w\T x_{i}+b\right)\right)+10^{-6}$ which strictly satisfies each inequality.
+Secondly, the constraints are each linear in $\www,\xibold,b$, and so the feasible set is an (unbounded) convex polyhedron.
+Thirdly the feasible set has a non-empty interior since we can pick $\xi_i=\max\left(0, 1 - y_{i}\left(\www^{\top} \xxx_{i}+b\right)\right)+10^{-6}$ which strictly satisfies each inequality.
 Therefore the problem satisfies Slater's condition and strong duality.
-Any feasible point $w,\xi,b$ is a local minimiser of (\ref{eq:soft_margin}) (equivalent to a global minimiser by convexity) only if there exist Lagrange multipliers $\ablue{}, \etablue{}$ that satisfy the following first-order stationarity conditions
+Any feasible point $\www,\xibold,b$ is a local minimiser of (\ref{eq:soft_margin}) (equivalent to a global minimiser by convexity) only if there exist Lagrange multipliers $\ablue{}, \etablue{}$ that satisfy the following first-order stationarity conditions

 We now manipulate the Lagrangian (\ref{eq:LagrangeLL}) by substituting in the stationary conditions (\ref{eq:sc1}, \ref{eq:sc2}, \ref{eq:sc3}).
-This will give us a function of the Lagrangian in terms of $\ablue{}, \etablue{}$ assuming optimal choices for $w, \xi, b$.
-The term $\sum_{i=1}^{n} (C - \ablue{_i} - \etablue{i}) \xi_i$ vanishes due to (\ref{eq:sc3}).
+This will give us a function of the Lagrangian in terms of $\ablue{}, \etablue{}$ assuming optimal choices for $\www, \xibold, b$.
+The term $\sum_{i=1}^{n} (C - \ablue{_i} - \etablue{_i}) \xi_i$ vanishes due to (\ref{eq:sc3}).
 The term $\sum_{i=1}^{n} \ablue{_i} y_i b$ vanishes due to (\ref{eq:sc2}).
-And we eliminate $w$ by substituting in (\ref{eq:sc1}).
-The conversion of the problem from primal space variables ($w$, $\xi$ and $b$) to dual space variables ($\ablue{}$ and $\etablue{}$) like this allows us to apply the kernel trick $\phi(x_i)\phi(x_j)=\rbf{x_i}{x_j}$.
-Below, we work through the manipulation line by line.
+And we eliminate $\www$ by substituting in (\ref{eq:sc1}).
+The conversion of the problem from primal space variables ($\www$, $\xibold$ and $b$) to dual space variables ($\ablue{}$ and $\etablue{}$) like this allows us to apply the kernel trick $\phi(\xxx_i)\phi(\xxx_j)=K_\gamma\left(\xxx_i,\xxx_j\right)$.
+Below, we work through the manipulation line by line. \begingroup \allowdisplaybreaks